 How is a TAA diagnosed?

 You may need more than one of the following tests.
 You may be given contrast dye before some tests to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.